 The MSc in Energy Management (MEM) at ESCP Europe is an 18-month, full-time postgraduate programme for those aiming towards a career in the energy sector.

-Taught in English at our London and Paris campuses and including an optional one-week seminar in the United States of America (Houston, TX), the MEM is delivered by a world renowned faculty and specially selected industry practitioners.
+Taught in English at our London and Paris campuses and including an optional one-week seminar in the United States of America (Washington,DC and Houston, TX), the MEM is delivered by a world renowned faculty and specially selected industry practitioners.